IBM-Blockchain-Archive/learn-chaincode/README.md

 - Expand the "Chaincode" API section by clicking it
 - Expand the `POST /chaincode` section by clicking it
 - Set the `DeploySpec` text field (make the other fields blank).
 Copy the example below but substitute in your chaincode repo path.
 Also use the same enrollID you used in the `/registrar` step.
+- The `"path":` will look something like this `"https://github.com/johndoe/learn-chaincode/finished"`.
+It's the path of your fork and then one directory down, where our chaincode_finished.go file lives.

 	```
 	{